espruino/EspruinoDocs/tutorials/Quick Start.md

 If you press the reset button on the board (if your board has one), Espruino will also reset.
 However we don't recommend this - on most boards this will reset the USB connection as well, so you may need to restart your terminal application, or in some cases even unplug and re-plug the device.

 If you power off or reset Espruino using the reset button, it will lose all the code that you wrote.
-You can save the state of Espruino so this doesn't happen using the `save()` command.
+You can save the state of Espruino so this doesn't happen using the `save()` command ([more information](/Saving)).

 The `save()` command saves the current state of the pins and on-chip peripherals, as well as all your functions, variables, watches and timers.
 The commands that you typed in previously *won't be executed again though*.
 If you want to execute some code when Espruino starts (for example you may need to initialise some external bit of hardware like an LCD), you can use the `init` event on `E`.
 For example this bit of code lights the red, then green LEDs each time Espruino starts up: